UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Key Takeaways

-• An electricity usage monitor is the most accurate tool for finding phantom loads and measuring variable-power devices like refrigerators.
+• An electricity usage monitor plug is the most accurate tool for finding phantom loads and measuring variable-power devices like refrigerators.

 • Whole-house monitoring systems connect to your breaker panel or utility meter to provide real-time data on your home’s total energy footprint.

 Understanding exactly where your power goes is the first step toward lowering your monthly bills and reducing your carbon footprint.
-Whether you are dealing with a surprisingly high statement or simply want to live more sustainably, measuring electric usage removes the guesswork from your budget.
+Whether you are dealing with a surprisingly high statement or simply want to live more sustainably, measuring electric usage removes the guesswork from your household budget.
 By identifying which appliances are energy hogs and which are efficient, you can make smarter decisions about when to run your dishwasher, whether to replace that old refrigerator, or how to eliminate wasteful standby power.
-In this guide, we show you how to measure electricity usage at home using three practical methods: manual calculation formulas, plug-in monitoring tools, and whole-home digital tracking.
+In this guide, we show you how to measure electricity usage at home using three practical methods: manual calculation formulas, modern plug-in monitoring tools, and whole-home digital tracking.

-The Manual Method: How to Calculate Appliance Energy Cost
+The Manual Method: Calculate Appliance Electricity Cost

 Infographic showing the manual method to estimate appliance energy cost in two steps: finding watts and using a kWh formula.